TheSilvered/nest/docs/c_api/c_api-mem.md

 **Description:**

-Allocates memory on the heap initializing it.
+Allocate memory on the heap initializing it.

 The elements are contiguous in memory.
 If `init_value` is `NULL`, the function has a similar behaviour to